mrmeman555/AiTagVault/Git Obsidian Setup.md

 ---
 tags:
+  - obsidian
+  - github
+Desc: Setting up git for obsidian
 ---
+# OSI Overview

-## Setting Up Git for Your Obsidian Vault - A Detailed Guide
+### Setting Up Git for Your Obsidian Vault - A Detailed Guide

 This guide outlines the steps to set up Git for version control of your Obsidian vault and connect it to a GitHub repository, along with troubleshooting tips based on real-world experiences.